sjet47/blog/content/posts/Linux/syscall_irl/index.md

 # ...
 ```

-As we can see, in the `main` function, first the parameters `(1,2,3)` are placed in registers `%edi`, `%esi`, `%edx` respectively, then does the `call` instruction with `1119`, the address of `sum3`, as operand, and finally the return value is placed in register `%eax`.
+As we can see, in the `main` function, the parameters `(1, 2, 3)` are first placed in the registers `%edi`, `%esi`, and `%edx` respectively.
+Then, the `call` instruction is executed, with the address `1119` (the address of the `sum3` function) as the operand.
+Finally, the return value is placed in the `%eax` register.

-So let's conclude: **first, place parameters in registers in a proper order, then execute the `call` instruction with the address of the function you want to call as operand.
-After the function returns, you can get the return value from register `%eax`.**
+To summarize: First, the parameters are placed in the appropriate registers in a specific order, then the call instruction is executed with the address of the function to be called as the operand.
+After the function returns, the return value can be retrieved from the `%eax` register.

 ### Example: `bigret`

-But here comes a question: since all parameters and return value are placed in registers in this example, and registers are typically only 64-bit in size, what if we want to pass a parameter or return a value that is larger than 64-bit, like a `struct`?
-Let's find out with some experiments:
+But here arises an important question: since all parameters and the return value are placed in registers in this example, and registers are typically only 64-bit in size, what if we want to pass a parameter or return a value that is larger than 64-bit, like a `struct`?
+Let's conduct some experiments to find out.

 ```c
 // bigret.c